Thiagorcj/Thiagorcj/README.md

 - I'm currently a Data Science and AI student at the Federal University of Paraíba - UFPB.
 - I have acquired proficiency in Python and C programming languages, and I thoroughly enjoy programming in these languages.
 - I recently took on the role of a University monitor for Computer Introduction, where I have been able to develop my soft skills and learn effective techniques for explaining complex concepts to others.
-This experience has ignited my passion for teaching.
+This experience made me improve my code and explain my ideas in a better way.
 - I am highly enthusiastic about continuous learning and thrive on discovering new knowledge and generating fresh insights.
 ### Skills 🏆 :